The Wilby Conspiracy: Plot

 Shack learns that the diamonds are hidden at the bottom of a sinkhole.
-With Shack and Mukarjee's help, Jim retrieves the diamonds from the sinkhole, but Ray, wanting to use the diamonds to emigrate from South Africa, kills Mukarjee and attempts to rob them of the diamonds.
-Shack fights Ray to protect the diamonds, and in the commotion, she falls into the sinkhole and is killed.
+With Shack and Mukarjee's help, Jim retrieves the diamonds from the 76-metre deep hole, but Ray, wanting to use the diamonds to emigrate from South Africa, kills Mukarjee and attempts to rob them of the diamonds.
+Shack fights Ray to protect the diamonds, and in the commotion, he throws her into the sinkhole where she plummets to her death.
 Diamonds in hand, they have arranged for Blane, a private pilot, to fly them out of the country, which he does after Rina blackmails him by threatening to make public his drug usage and relationships with black women, illegal in South Africa.

 The three arrive at the South Africa–Botswana border, where the police, who were there waiting for them, give chase in jeeps.
 After evading them, they board Blane's aeroplane and are chased by South African Air Force aeroplanes over the border into Botswana.
 They manage to escape the pursuing aeroplanes and land on a makeshift runway and disembark, with Blane departing in his aeroplane.
 They make their way to one of the Black Congress Party's camps where they meet many villagers, Wilby Xaba, and armed guards.
 Suddenly, BOSS agents arrive in a commandeered lorry, kill the guards, and take Wilby prisoner, revealing that he was their real target all along and that the diamonds retrieved from the sinkhole were forgeries.
 As the BOSS agents attempt to escape with Wilby via helicopter, Shack and the villagers bring down and destroy the helicopter, kill the pilot and all the BOSS agents with the exception of Major Horn, and free Wilby.
 Horn is disarmed of his pistol and taken prisoner, where he gloats that he will be rescued by the South African Government and that he will continue to pursue them.
 Jim responds by killing Horn, shooting him with his own pistol.

 Cast

+Reception

+The Monthly Film Bulletin wrote: "Ralph Nelson seems to have become a main contender for the mantle of liberal polemicist, still held in the somewhat atrophied grasp of Stanley Kramer.
+To date, he has added ittle to the genre but an evident relish for exploitative chunks of violence, and if The Wilby Conspiracy is less disreputable than Soldier Blue in this respect, it has similar failings in many others: a careless way of chopping between the scenes of political message-mongering and the crudely engineered boosts of the action; a rough, schematic kind of dialogue whenever characters declare themselves on the issues, a flip, bantering, comedy-thriller style of delivery elsewhere ...The Wilby Conspiracy is so negligible as a political drama mainly because as a thriller it is reduced to the level of a Biggles adventure."